hakehardware/spaceport-hubble/README.md

 ```

 Make sure to update the api_base_url with whatever URL Cosmos is deployed at.
 Also update the version to the latest available.

+Hubble should only be deployed after Cosmos as it will immediately begin sending events to the API.

 #### Container Metadata
 Hubble scrapes container metadata, and it's recommended to label your Autonomys containers to give them an Alias for easy readability on Cosmos.
 For instance, in this docker-compose you can see a label is provided.
 This will get picked up by Hubble: